Guohao-Liu/PBR_freshwater/README.md

 especially total phosphorus (TP).
 Data sources include publicly available databases (e.g., Distance Decay 2.0, National Aquatic Resource Surveys, Stream Diatom Dataset) and contributed unpublished datasets.

-# Discription
-File: Fig. x.RMD
-Description: All R scripts used for data processing, analysis, and visualization in the study.

-File: processed_data.zip
-Description: R-processed process files.

 # Raw data
-All raw data are stored in Figshare and will be made public when the manuscript is accepted for publication.

 Some raw datasets was derived from the following sources: